cbalan/k101/doc/1_intro.md

 Above is a basic diagram of some of the components that make up the platform.
 The master node is the brain of the platform.
 Users use the cli tool kubectl to interact with master node and it will provision your containers across the worker nodes.
 Each worker node is running an agent called kubelete which is interacting with the master node provision containers as necessary until the platform matches the state that you define.
-You will rarely ever interact with the worker nodes directly.
+Kubernetes is a declarative API You will rarely ever interact with the worker nodes directly.

 If you are looking to understand how to create your own kubernetes cluster read Kelsey Hightower's [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way)